 Prefer a condensed, one-year introduction to World History?
 See Sonlight B+C.

 To ease into the academic year (and the first year with chronological history all year), the schedule begins with a fascinating look at different houses and homes around the world.

 Then you come to the centerpiece of the History program: V.M.
 Hillyer's story-based Child's History of the World.
-Hillyer writes the most readable history I've seen, in the tone of a wise, kind grandfather.
-He doesn't talk down to children – he meets them right at their level and brings them into the stories and events that shaped the ancient world.
+Hillyer writes the most readable history I've seen.
+This book meets children at their level and brings them into the stories and events that shaped the ancient world.
 Your children will get a real sense of what it was like to live in Ancient times.